-- Cognitive and behavioral issues are addressed by the treating team and focused on by the speech language pathologist, occupational therapist, physician, and neuropsychologist, depending on the needs of the patient. - Communication issues are addressed by the treating team and focused on by the speech language pathologist. - Psychosocial (involving social and mental aspects) and behavioral health needs are addressed by the interdisciplinary team including a neuropsychologist, and physician.
-Referrals to appropriate resources are made.
+- Cognitive and behavioral issues are addressed by the treating team and focused on by the occupational therapist, speech language pathologist, physician, and neuropsychologist, depending on the needs of the patient. - Communication issues are addressed by the treating team and focused on by the speech language pathologist. - Psychosocial (involving social and mental aspects) and behavioral health needs are addressed by the interdisciplinary team and coordinated by licensed clinical social workers/care coordinators, neuropsychologists, and physicians and referral to these resources are made as appropriate.
 These counseling and support services are extended to the families of our patients as well. - Leisure and recreation needs are addressed by the treating team.
-Recreational therapists are available for the outpatient program as needed.
+Recreational therapists are available for the outpatient program as needed. - Peer support is provided on an ongoing basis by peer mentoring, our spinal cord care coordinator, support groups, and the Spinal Cord Injury Network.
+We also have community resources for support and peer groups.